johnlock07/cloud5296-group18/README.md

 # Kubeadm Installation Guide

+The project has followed the installation guideline from yeshwanthlm to initiate a k8s cluster with AWS EC2 instances.
+After setting up the cluster, a sample machine learning script has been deployed as a load test to the cluster.
+On the high level, the script will loop training a simple neural network model and delete it.
+Then, Horizontal Pod Autoscaling (HPA) is used to autoscale and provide load balancing services to the cluster.

+Hence, it empowers the project to load test the cluster and verify if the system aligns with the project goals.
+The project goals include deploying a ML model on a EC2 cluster, with autoscaling and load balancing. k8s is the perfect tools for the project.

 This guide outlines the steps needed to set up a Kubernetes cluster using kubeadm.

 ## Pre-requisites: